Maryland Route 24: Original construction and early improvements

-Construction on MD 153 (which was later replaced by MD 24) between Van Bibber and Bel Air got underway with the construction of a 1 mi section of macadam road from Ring Factory Road south to Plumtree Road near Emmorton between 1925 and 1927.
+Construction on what became MD 24 between Van Bibber and Bel Air got underway with the construction of a 1 mi section of macadam road from Ring Factory Road south to Plumtree Road near Emmorton between 1925 and 1927.
 Another macadam segment was completed from Emmorton south to Singer Road at Norris Corner in 1928.
 A concrete highway from Norris Corner toward US 40 at Van Bibber was started in 1929.
 The first section was completed to approximately the location of I-95 in 1930 and to Van Bibber by 1933.
-Two county highway gaps in MD 153 from Van Bibber to Bel Air were resurfaced with macadam and brought into the state system in 1933.
+Two county highway gaps in the state highway from Van Bibber to Bel Air were resurfaced with macadam and brought into the state system in 1933.

-The two remaining portions of the MD 153 corridor to be built were completed through Edgewood and north of Bel Air in the 1930s.
+The two remaining portions of the MD 24 corridor to be built were completed through Edgewood and north of Bel Air in the 1930s.
 In 1930, Edgewood Road was built as a concrete road from US 40 just west of Van Bibber south to its entrance to Aberdeen Proving Ground at its Pennsylvania Railroad crossing (now Amtrak).
 Edgewood Road, which was originally designated MD 408, was constructed with a width of 16 ft but was proposed for widening to 20 ft as early as 1934 since it was the main entrance to the Edgewood Arsenal.
 MD 408 received an underpass of the Baltimore and Ohio Railroad (now CSX) and approaches to the grade separation in 1939.

 Rock Spring Avenue north of Bel Air was improved as a macadam road starting in 1929.
-MD 153 extended from the county seat north to the location of the Bel Air Bypass in the community of Frogtown in 1930 and was extended to about 1 mi south of Forest Hill by 1933.
+The improved road extended from the county seat north to the location of the Bel Air Bypass in the community of Frogtown in 1930 and was extended to about 1 mi south of Forest Hill by 1933.
 The gap south of Forest Hill remained under county control until the highway was resurfaced with macadam around 1938.
-MD 24 was extended south from Forest Hill through Bel Air to MD 7 at Van Bibber in 1938, replacing MD 153.
+MD 24 was extended south from Forest Hill through Bel Air to MD 7 at Van Bibber in 1938.
 Through Bel Air, MD 24 followed Main Street, which was widened to 40 ft in width around 1940.